SEO for Bloggers: A Beginner’s Guide to Meta Tags

 And don’t forget about social media.

 When people share your content on social media, the title and description typically appear on the social media card.
-So the decisions you make about the title and description can drive (or hinder) social media engagement for your posts.
+So the decisions you make about the title and description can also drive (or hinder) social media engagement for your posts.

 Tips for Optimizing Meta Tags